jsalojar/PiNSiR/README.md

 -This step needs to be done only once for the whole VCF.

 3. Prepare a (gzipped) file of theta values computed with ANGSD, contains site-wise pi.

-NOTE: It is highly recommended to use ANGSD for this, the vcftools has this option but it doesn't use genotype likelihoods as ANGSD.
+NOTE: It is highly recommended to use ANGSD for pi calculations, the vcftools has this option but it doesn't use genotype likelihoods as ANGSD.

 An alternative is PIXY